List of Screen Actors Guild Awards received by Netflix

-The Screen Actors Guild Award is an accolade given by the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) to recognize outstanding performances in film and primetime television.
+The Actor Award is an accolade given by the Screen Actors Guild‐American Federation of Television and Radio Artists (SAG-AFTRA) to recognize outstanding performances in film and primetime television.
 In 2014, Netflix earned its first two nominations.
 The following year the network won three awards, Outstanding Performance by an Ensemble in a Comedy Series for Orange Is the New Black, Outstanding Performance by a Male Actor in a Drama Series for Kevin Spacey from House of Cards and Outstanding Performance by a Female Actor in a Comedy Series for Orange Is the New Blacks Uzo Aduba.
 In 2016, all three winners repeated.
 In addition, Idris Elba won for Outstanding Performance by Male Actor in a Supporting Role for the film Beasts of No Nation.
 During the 2017 ceremony, The Crown won for performances of Claire Foy and John Lithgow, Stranger Things won for Outstanding Performance by an Ensemble in a Drama Series and Orange Is the New Black won for a third year in a row Outstanding Performance by an Ensemble in a Comedy Series.